 Burt County goes red.
 And we don’t mean the election.

 Elkhorn Logan Valley Public Health Department on Wednesday pushed the county’s risk dial to a new high of 3.43 on the 4.0 scale, well into the High range.
-The increase marks the highest level to date and marks the second consecutive week of large increases.
+The increase marks the second consecutive week of large increases.
 The dial stood at 2.75 on Oct.
 26 and 1.81 the week before that.

 Figures from Nov.
-1 show an increase of 18 active cases since Oct.
-29, pushing the count to 78.
-The county has seen 167 positive tests since the pandemic began.
-As of the 29th, 88 patients had recovered and the county had experienced one COVID-related death.
+4 show an increase of 43 active cases since Oct.
+29, pushing the count to 103.
+The jump was part of a record one-day increase in the health department district of 113 cases on Wednesday alone.
+The county has seen 199 positives out of 1,767 total tests since the pandemic began.
+As of last Wednesday, 95 patients had recovered and the county had experienced one COVID-related death.

-Madison County has 822 of the health department’s 1,132 active cases as of Nov.
-1. Cuming County had 152 while Stanton County had 79.
+Madison County had 937 of the health department’s 1,280 active cases as of Nov.
+1. Cuming County had 157 while Stanton County had 83.

 Health department officials said that as the numbers increase, some cases may be handed over to contracted Department of Health and Human Services contact tracers.
 The goal of contact tracing is quick and efficient follow-up so that all close contacts can be identified and quarantined to slow the spread of COVID-19.